 The Naked Lunch (1991)

 One of the few filmic visions of drug-Dreamland, David Cronenberg’s adaptation of the William S. Burroughs book successfully makes a horror-movie narrative out of Burroughs’ nonlinear ‘novel’.
-On the surface, it’s paranoid, queer, insect-infested world is nothing like Lovecraft or Dunsany… but the North African setting, seen as a dark playground for colonial desires, has grimy 1950s echoes of their 1920s Orientalism.
+On the surface, it’s paranoid, queer, insect-infested world is nothing like Lovecraft or Dunsany… but from another perspective, the North African setting, seen as a dark playground for colonial desires, is a grimy 1950s successor to Lovecraft and Dunsany’s 1920s Orientalism.

 Spirited Away (2001)

 Hayao Miyazaki’s vision of Fairyland, the hidden world of yokai (monsters) and spirits, is one of his classic works.
 Color, beauty, and fairytale moral lessons (i.e. work hard and maybe you’ll get your soul and your parents back) combine with truly strange monsters.

 Essentially an attempt to redo Labyrinth with Dave McKean standing in for Brian Froud and CG standing in for puppetry and sets, and tragically no David Bowie, MirrorMask isn’t a great movie.
 The not-that-high-budget “actors in front of a greenscreen” gets old, and the plot, about a City of Light vs. the Land of Shadows, suffers from excessive obviousness.
 But considering how rare these kinds of fantasy-dreamworld movies are, it’s worth a watch for its occasionally interesting designs and the dream-doppelganger splitting of the hero’s ego.

 Set in 1930s Spain, this dark fairytale sets amazing monster visuals against the fascist grimness of adult “reality”, making a small masterpiece of fantasy-horror.